carpentries-incubator/managing-computational-projects/_episodes/02-motivation.md

 it becomes possible to explore the data at a single experiment level, which may enable new hypotheses, or spot issues that were not foreseen in the experimental design.
 It makes also certain that difference in the figures are due to difference in the dataset, not any manual processing of the data one may have forgotten to docuzment.

 #### Collaborative working

->Facilitating communication and sharing, will make it easier for your colleagues to help you.
+> Facilitating communication and sharing, will make it easier for your colleagues to help you.
->{: .testimonial}
+> {: .callout}

 Within science teams, group work is critical for experimental design and implementation.
 In addition, there are rapid developments in how scientific results and methods are shared, and collaborations have never been more global or rapid.